top of page

 Introduction

-Due to an improved economic environment with inflation close to its target, central banks have started cutting interest rates.
 The main results of the Survey on the Access to Finance of Enterprises (SAFE), which asks firms about the economic and financing developments during each quarter of 2024, show an improvement in economic terms for enterprises in the second and third quarter compared to the first quarter of 2024.
-However, despite interest rate cuts, banks remain conservative, limiting the availability of financing, especially in weaker economies across Europe.

 Financing Cost Disparities Between SMEs and Large Enterprises

-Graph 1: Change in Price Terms and Conditions as Perceived by Euro Area Firms
+Graph 1: Change in Cost of Funding Terms and Conditions as Perceived by Euro Area Firms

 Graph 1 looks at historical changes in price terms and conditions as perceived by the euro area as a weighted average score in percentages as reported over the years by enterprises in the SAFE report.
 Using historical data from 2011 up until 2024 Q2, the graph projects a forecast of how this change in price terms between large firms and SMEs will look from Q3 of 2024 to Q2 of 2025.
 The financial cost disparity gap is forecasted to decrease at a slow pace, hovering over the 10-20% range.
 Such a gap gives testament to how, despite the improved economic conditions, it will start to close down, and a significant difference between the financing costs for SMEs and large enterprises will remain in the next 4 quarters.